tomaskraus/loose-string-test/README.md

 // ... i.e. false, because of trailing space at the end of the input string ('search text ')
 ```

-### Exact Partial Pattern
+### Exact Start Pattern

-By adding three dots (...) after the quoted part of the pattern string, we'll make that pattern an _exact partial pattern_:
+By adding three dots (...) after the quoted part of the pattern string, we'll make that pattern an _exact start pattern_:

 ```js
 // looseStringTest(pattern: string, input: string)